 Oklahoma defines crimes such as assault and battery and robbery differently when there is a dangerous weapon involved.
 That is why there are statutes specifically set out for them.
 For instance, Section 645 is the statute for assault and battery with a dangerous weapon.
 According to the statutory language, one is guilty under 645 when they commit an assault and battery with a “sharp or dangerous weapon”, or when a shooting is involved a “firearm, air gun, conductive energy weapon”.
 When one hears “dangerous weapon”, they may think of a knife or a crossbow.
 In fact, courts can take in to account a number of considerations to find an item as dangerous.

 The Court of Criminal Appeals once held that a shoe was considered a dangerous weapon when used in a manner that would cause great bodily harm.
 With this in mind, a regular household item such as a hair-straighter could be argued to be a dangerous weapon depending on how it was used.

 Okmulgee County Assault and Battery Lawyers

-An assault and battery charge can have serious consequences, especially when a weapon is involved.
+Okmulgee assault and battery crimes have serious consequences.
+The most serious are those that involve a weapon is involved.
 This doesn’t mean you have to assume your guilt following the unfortunate episode.
 You should get a knowledgeable attorney in your corner as soon as possible.
 This is the kind of crime that affords you many defenses.
 The defenses are fact dependent and require you have someone presenting the facts in a way most favorable to you.
 If you’ve been charged with a crime in Okmulgee County don’t go it alone.
 Get a Free and absolute confidential consultation with one of our Okmulgee assault and battery attorneys 918.621.8083